-There are many options available to small business owners trying to choose the right loan to grow their business, and sorting through the various options (and which lender is right for you) can be difficult and time-consuming.
+There are many options available to small business owners trying to choose the right type of loan to grow their business, and sorting through the various options (and which lender is right for you) can be difficult and time-consuming.

 Having all of the necessary information (and documentation) gathered before beginning the process can eliminate major headaches.
 To help you navigate the U.S. Small Business Administration (SBA) loan application process, business.com has created a free, downloadable checklist, which you can find at the end of this article.

 In addition, we’ve outlined the steps involved in applying for an SBA loan versus an alternative lender as well as the pros and cons of each option to help you decide which is right for you when considering all your financing options.

 What is an SBA loan?